gergelyk/para-cada/docs/tutorial.md

 cada 'cp *.txt {s0}.bkp' -d
 ```

-Note: Internally cada uses `str.format` function to render the command.
+Note: Internally cada uses `str.format` function to render each part of the command.
 This simply means that `s0` should be wrapped in curly brackets.

 Users can define own expressions to modify `s` values.
 User-defined expressions can be referred to using `e0`, `e1`, `e2`... variables.